rogerkirkness/cm-blog/_posts/2016-08-24-BDO-Food-And-Beverage-Profitability-Report.md

 BDO recently released a quarterly report for food and beverage processors to get a better understanding of what is happening in the Canadian market and how it will affect profitability.

+[Click here to access the report](http://www.bdo.ca/en/Library/Industries/retail-consumer-business/pages/Food-and-Beverage-Quarterly-Profitability-in-competitive-landscapes.aspx).
 The article discussed various subjects of interest to food processors, such as:

 - Strategic use of quota allocations and partnerships for quota
 - Implications of the upcomming TPP trade agreement